SAP-samples/cloud-sdk-ios-specs/README.md

-***NOTICE:  Nexus repository migration will take place Saturday, 4th of July.
-The scheduled time for the migration activities is 09:00 – 13:00 CET.
-During this time you might experience intermittent failures with Nexus service endpoints referenced in the specs.***
+***NOTICE:  We are currently experiencing access issues due to the Nexus repository migration from the weekend.
+A resolution is in-process.***

 # The SAP iOS SDK Specs Repo